jurgenwigg/py3S60/newcore/Doc/library/multiprocessing.rst

       or by calling :meth:`close` and :meth:`terminate` manually.
 Failure to do this can lead to the process hanging on finalization.

-      Note that it is **not correct** to rely on the garbage collector to destroy the pool as CPython does not assure that the finalizer of the pool will be called (see :meth:`object.__del__` for more information).
+      Note that is **not correct** to rely on the garbage colletor to destroy the pool as CPython does not assure that the finalizer of the pool will be called (see :meth:`object.__del__` for more information).